Despite its appearance and fine beadwork, this mask has not been vetted as authentic; it could have been made to be sold.

 These masks, with beads carefully embroidered onto cloth take the form of an important royal icon, the elephant, with its long trunk and large ears.
 The patterns on the front and back panels suggest another royal icon, the leopard.
 The display of wearing these richly embellished masks and other regalia at court ceremonies was the best evidence of the wealth of a Bamileke kingdom.

-RETURN TO BAMILEKE ELEPHANT MASK PAGE
+RETURN TO BAMILEKE BEADED ELEPHANT MASK ARCHIVES PAGE (ALL SOLD)

 GO TO BAMILEKE BEADWORK PAGE